SimonHFrost/resume/resume.md

 	- Javascript, Backbone, AWS
 	- Banking but better

 	At Number26 I developed features and fixed bugs for the web application which served around 30,000 page views a day.
-Additionally there was a strong focus in improving code quality and tooling, as the project changed from outsourced development to being managed inhouse.
+There was also a strong focus in improving code quality and tooling, as the project changed from outsourced development to being managed inhouse.

-	The features I worked on included a bank account switching service, a transaction screen redesign, and overdraft functionality.
+	Features I worked on included a bank account switching service, a transaction screen redesign, and overdraft functionality.

 	I worked with Kanban in feature teams which contained web developers, product managers, designers, mobile developers, and backend developers.

+&nbsp;

 *  Oct 2014 - Jan 2016: **Blacklane** - **Berlin**

     Frontend Developer
     - Javascript, AngularJS, Ruby on Rails, Gulp, HAML, SASS
-    - Your Proffesional Driver
+    - Your Professional Driver

 	At Blacklane I assisted with the release of the second version of the website which served over 5000 page views a day.

-Afterwards I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.
+	I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.

-	The main feature set I worked on was a corporate portal which provided features targed towards enterprise customers that booked rides at a higher capacity.
+	The main feature set I worked on was a corporate portal which provided features targeted towards enterprise customers that booked rides at a higher capacity.
 This required constant collaboration with product managers, UX, and other developers.

 &nbsp;